waleedrizwan/secscraper/README.md

 Max # of threads is kept at 4 to avoid rate limit of 10 requests/second.

-A slower connection may be able to higher # of threads.

-Tested and working at 4 threads.

 # How to use
 - Clone Repo
 - Install dependencies